wan-sdr/oran_tutorial/Install UHD from Source.md

 **2. Install prebuilt UHD packages from PPA**

 For the *quickest* start experience, install prebuilt UHD packages from the Ettus Research PPA.
-If you want like to learn the build and install from source process instead, skip to step 3.
+Instead, If you want to learn the build and install from source process, skip to step 3.

 ```shell
 # add ettus research ppa
 sudo add-apt-repository ppa:ettusresearch/uhd